 Before making any change, keep in mind what the organization’s appetite is for the change.
 You’re asking people to do something new and possibly unfamiliar, and it might create some pushback.

-So a good approach is to figure out where you can start with documentation that’s going to provide the most value.
+A good approach is to figure out where you can start with documentation that’s going to provide the most value.
 That way we can start small and prove that this is a good investment of time.
 For that, two strategies come to mind:

 And it should be natural for team members to talk about time savings.
 “I used to spend two hours a week answering slack DMs about how stuff worked.
 Now I don’t spend that time anymore.”